sivannachum/AlgorithmsPortfolio/Java/UnitTests/readme.txt

 DGraphEdgeList and DGraphAdjList directed graph representations.
 The DGraphEdgeList can be initialized by reading a graph from a file and can be converted to a DGraphAdjList.
 The DGraphAdjList has functionality to figure out the strongly connected components of the graph.
-There is also a class called SCCMain which can be run to interact with the graph classes.
+There is also a class called SCCMain in the Demos folder which can be run to interact with the graph classes.
 It requires the name of a file from which to read a graph and a folder path to which to write the strongly connected components.

 BFS folder: